dcosme/rstudio-websites/tutorial.md

 What is blogdown?
 -----------------

-blogdown is a package that leverages R Markdown and Hugo to create static websites.
+**blogdown** is a package that leverages R Markdown and Hugo to create static websites.

 What is Hugo?
 -------------

 Hugo is a static website generator.
-Static websites are collections of HTML files and external dependencies references within them.
+Static websites are collections of HTML files and the external dependencies referenced within them.
 More on Hugo [here](https://bookdown.org/yihui/blogdown/hugo.html).

 Learn the basics
 ================